Montreal Biodome: Exhibits

-All the exhibits are housed inside the former velodrome (cycling stadium) that was used for the cycling and judo events of the 1976 Summer Olympics, with each of the four environments taking up a portion of the stadium.
+All the exhibits are housed inside the former velodrome that was used for the cycling and judo events of the 1976 Summer Olympics, with each of the four environments taking up a portion of the stadium.
 A variety of animals live in each simulated habitat, ranging from the macaws in the Tropical Forest, to the lynx in the Laurentian Forest, to the penguins in the Antarctic and the different kinds of fish that inhabit the waters of the Saint Lawrence River.
 As well, two new species have been discovered living in the Biodome: the acarian Copidognathus biodomus in the simulated estuary in 1996, and the bacterium Nitratireductor aquibiodomus in the water reprocessing system in 2003.

 Renovation

 In October 2015, it was announced that both the Biodome and the Insectarium would be closing their doors to the public from September 2016 to December 2017, in order to be renovated, as part of the city of Montreal's 375th anniversary; however, in August 2016, the mayor of Montreal cancelled the contract to renovate the Biodome, because the bid results received by the city were much higher than the initial estimates.
 The facelift project went back to a bidding process.
-The Biodome closed for renovations on April 2, 2018.
+The Biodome closed for renovations on 2 April 2018.
 The reopening was pushed back from September 2019 to December 2019, and then to the spring of 2020 due to a shortage of supplies and specialized labourers.
-The COVID-19 pandemic caused additional delays, and the Biodome finally reopened to the public on August 31, 2020.
+The COVID-19 pandemic caused additional delays, and the Biodome finally reopened to the public on 31 August 2020.
 A mobile app was also released, offering augmented reality features and more in-depth information about the different plants and animals.